probinso/ppaml-eval-tools/doc/getting-started.md

     % ppaml init <team-id> <challenge-problem-id>

-to generate a skeleton `run.conf`, and have a look.
+to generate a skeleton `cps.ini`, and have a look.
 The fields are fairly
 simple:

-  - The `artifact` section describes the artifact you’re trying to run.
+  - The `identifiers` section describes the challenge problem solution you're trying to run, by listing the id numbers that coorespond to entries in the database

-      - `paths` identifies the files used in the artifact.
-The client scripts will use these paths to generate a unique identifier for the artifact, so it is important that you list all of them!
-The scripts assume that the first file listed is the artifact executable.
+  - The `notes` section allows you to add human readable descriptors to your challenge problem solution

+  - The `files` section denotes all of the files required to execute a run

       - `config` specifies the artifact configuration file, if any.
 If your PPS requires a configuration file, this is the place to put it.
 This